Active colloid with externally induced periodic bipolar motility and its cooperative motion: Experimental results on single AC Quincke rollers

 To characterize the dynamics of the AC Quincke rollers, we also computed their mean square displacements (MSDs):

 where $\tau = (m/3000)\unit{s}$ is the lag time, and ${\bf x}(t_k)$ is the particle position at time $t_k$.
 The results for three isolated particles are shown in \figref{fig:single}c.
 The MSDs oscillate with the period $T = (1/300)\unit{s}$ of the applied field and grow algebraically over a duration longer than $20T$ with a superdiffusive exponent $1.70 \pm 0.07$ as shown by the black dashed line in \figref{fig:single}c.
 This estimate was obtained by using the data points taken at every $10$ frames ($1$ period) in the range $T\leq\tau\leq 20T$, and the 95\% confidence interval was given.
 We consider that this superdiffusion is associated with the low-frequency mode that manifested itself in the long-time persistent motion.
+After this superdiffusive behavior, the MSD exponent crossovers to the diffusive one.
+This crossover from the nearly ballistic behavior to the diffusive one is another aspect similar to the ABP, in addition to the aforementioned Lorentzian around $0\unit{Hz}$ in the spectral densities characterized by the effective rotational diffusion.